 On our included full-day excursion to Avignon, you’ll get the chance to take in all of this beautiful city’s highlights at your own pace.
 Explore the old ramparts of the fantastic Palais des Papes (Pope’s Palace), which dominates the city’s skyline and gives beautiful views over the Rhone.
 You’ll also visit Pont d’Avignon, the famous medieval bridge that spans the river, and the cathedral, which is a national monument of France.

 Discover more treasures of Aix as you explore at your own pace today.
 Perhaps you’ll view the medieval art treasures of the beautiful Cathedral of St Sauveur, including tapestries that once hung in Canterbury Cathedral.
 Or simply immerse yourself in the French way of life by relaxing with a coffee in one of the many pavement cafés.

 Located on the banks of the Rhone, Arles is a charming town, and our optional excursion will take you to its well-preserved amphitheatre and numerous other Roman and medieval monuments.
 It was here that Van Gogh painted such masterpieces as Sunflowers and Starry Night.

 You’ll also visit the Camargue - a beautiful, wild wilderness at the mouth of the Rhone, dotted with lagoons and marshes and famous for its wild white horses, often seen running through the marshlands.

 Set against the foothills of the Cevennes, Nimes has an impressive Roman past.
 You’ll get to experience some of it, including the amphitheatre and a superbly preserved temple, the Maison Carree, on today’s optional excursion.
 Your day ends at the magnificent Pont du Gard, a Roman aqueduct and an ancient marvel of engineering.

-After breakfast this morning you’ll head to the railway station for your return journey back to the UK following the same pattern as your outward trip.
+After breakfast this morning you’ll head to the railway station for your return journey back to the UK.